Willson Contreras Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff leads the league.

-- The Twins have the fifth-ranked team ERA among all league pitching staffs (3.85).
+- The Twins have a 3.88 team ERA that ranks eighth across all league pitching staffs.

-- Twins pitchers combine to surrender 122 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Twins pitchers combine to rank 15th in baseball in home runs surrendered (126 total, 1.2 per game).

-- Ryan (9-7) is going for his 10th win when he takes the mound for the Twins in his 22nd start of the season.
-He's put together a 4.06 ERA in 122 2/3 innings pitched, with 148 strikeouts.

-- In his last appearance on Wednesday against the Seattle Mariners, the right-hander tossed 3 2/3 innings, giving up four earned runs while surrendering seven hits.
+- His last appearance came on Saturday against the Kansas City Royals, when the righty went six innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.